gilvent/dl-video-prediction/README.md

 pip install -r requirements.txt
 ```

-For RTX 50-series (sm_120), see the Blackwell note at the bottom.
+There is PyTorch and CUDA incompatiblity issue when using RTX 50-series (sm_120), see the notes at the bottom.

 ## Training